550.5 Income Excluded in Computing Eligibility

 An account is identified as a SEED account if:

 The CAO must exclude payments to military personnel assigned to a designated combat zone for the duration of the member’s deployment if the additional pay is the result of deployment to or while serving in a combat zone, and it was not received immediately prior to serving in the combat zone.
-To determine countable household income, use the following process:

 The CAO must exclude interest earned on savings bonds and on the following checking and savings accounts in the month of receipt:

-The CAO must exclude Achieving a Better Life Experience (ABLE) accounts, and any contributions to, interest earned on, or distributions from, such accounts.
-ABLE accounts are tax-favored savings accounts which provide secure funding for disability-related expenses incurred by beneficiaries deemed disabled before age 26.
+The CAO must exclude ABLE accounts and any contributions to, interest earned on, or distributions from, such accounts.
+ABLE accounts are tax-favored savings accounts that provide secure funding for disability-related expenses incurred by beneficiaries deemed disabled before age 26.